Image thumbnail

 Every decision comes down to the grape.

-Individual lots and clones are processed, fermented and aged separately until blending.
-This allows us to maximize the components that then become our final wines.
-Occasionally Scott will find some lots which are just too good to blend and these will become special releases for our Wine Club Members.
+Individual lots and clones are fermented and aged completely separately, giving us an extraordinary palette to work with come blending time.
+Occasionally, a lot will prove too exceptional to blend — and those become special releases for our Wine Club Members.

-Our wines are vegan, no animal fining agents are used, we use minimal sulphites for clean wines.
+Our wines are vegan — no animal fining agents are used — and we use minimal sulphites for clean, expressive results.
 Little Engine Reds are bottled unfined and unfiltered.